cjlennon-dev/cjlennon/README.md

 - A set of patterns.
 Patterrns are the heart of software development and the current cjlennon patterns are described below

 - A sample application.
-Named `cognify` this is a full, working piece of open-source software that shows these patterns in use.
+Named `Cognify` this is a full, working piece of open-source software that shows these patterns in use.
 This sample application is a responsive web app that allows the management of AWS Cognito users and includes reporting and synchronization with Gsuite (Gmail) contacts.
 I am hoping to release this early 2018

 Rather than simply presenting patterns in the abstract the sample applications shows (or at least _will_ when it is released) a real-world application of these patterns in use.
 Enjoy!!